chbrown/fs-change/README.md

 but I don't want to have to run something to tell my LESS compiler that it should retry the filepath in question.

-(This particular feature is not actually in 0.0.1, by the way.
+(This particular feature is not actually in 0.0.2, by the way.
 It's planned.)

+## Installation

+For Mac OS X:

+    # cd into this directory
+    touch ~/.less-watch
+    ./install

+This will add the `LessWatch.app` application to the list of applications in your "login items," so that it gets started automatically.

+After running `./install`, either restart your computer or double click `LessWatch.app`.

 ## `~/.less-watch` format